MS20- Session One

 Teaching through Games in the JMU Classroom (Panel Discussion)

 Reacting to the Past is an innovative, research-backed method of bringing integrative, active learning into humanities, social science, and STEM classrooms.
 It harnesses the power of play to get the best from students.
-Come hear faculty talk about their experiences using this method with JMU students, incuding benefits and drawbacks.
+Come hear faculty talk about their experiences using this method with JMU students, including benefits and drawbacks.

 Keywords: active learning, game-based learning